pirate museum photo

 On the western edge of the city is the Jefferson Davis Presidential Library and Museum at the former Confederate president’s Beauvoir estate.
 The presidential library here contains documents on the history of the Civil War as well as the Confederacy.
 There’s also an “unknown soldier” monument built to memorialize Confederate soldiers who died.

-In addition, there are events held to “educate the public on the lives of the Confederate soldiers and the Lost Cause.”
-The Lost Cause was a movement to portray the South’s defeat in the Civil War as a heroic war effort.
+The Davis home is the subject of criticism.
+There are those who feel it should not be called a presidential library.
+Others feel it is one of numerous institutions that promote what is known as the Lost Cause, a movement to portray the South’s defeat in the Civil War as a heroic war effort.
 We’ll discuss the Lost Cause and what critics have to say about it in another southern location in a few days.

 In 1959, racial prejudice reared its head quite publicly in Biloxi.